ZarmDev/To-doz-React/README.md

 A to-do list site that helps you get things done.
 # Who is this for?
-People who want to start a routine mostly, but you can also use it for projects.
+People who want to start a routine mostly, but you can also use it for projects and saves.
-If you have ever used duolingo, this site has a similar streak system.
+Here is how I have been organizing it (I have been using it for 2 years of my academic career)

 # Contributing
 Contributions are welcome!
 Just send a pull request.
 # First time users